tarwn/lessthandot-hugo/blogs/content/posts/2015-08-26-advanced-smoke-testing-with-phantomjs.md

 This test script is designed to verify the following path:

   1. Open http://ltd.local
-  2. Verify the title is correct and that we aren&#8217;t logged in yet
+  2. Verify the title is correct and that we aren't logged in yet
-  3. Click the &#8220;login&#8221; link in the nav bar
+  3. Click the “login” link in the nav bar
-  4. Verify we&#8217;re on the login page
+  4. Verify we're on the login page
-  5. Enter my username and password, then click the &#8220;Login&#8221; button
+  5. Enter my username and password, then click the “Login” button
   6. Get the success message
   7. Verify the page then redirects back to where I started, http://lesssthandot.com

-Writing this script uncovered several peculiarities in the site title and URLs that I hadn&#8217;t noticed before and would have fixed if I had had this tool when we were initially building it.
+Writing this script uncovered several peculiarities in the site title and URLs that I hadn't noticed before and would have fixed if I had had this tool when we were initially building it.

 [/AdvancedSmokeTest/test.js][5]